navgurukul/docker-sansaarDB/README.md

 To clean and restart the DB, use the following command:

 `docker-compose down && docker-compose rm && rm -rf pgdata/ && docker-compose up --remove-orphans`

+Try executing : `docker info`.
+If you are getting and error saying, `ERROR: Got permission denied while trying to connect to the Docker daemon socket....`.
+Try running this command : `sudo usermod -a -G docker saquib` (Replace `saquib` with your username) and run `grep docker /etc/group`, you should see something like this : `docker:x:420:saquib`